After Backlash, Including From Trump, House GOP Drops Weakening Of Ethics Office

 ........may be, their number one act and priority.
 Focus on tax reform, healthcare and so many other things of far greater importance! #DTS— Donald J. Trump (@realDonaldTrump) January 3, 2017

+Pelosi said in a statement that "House Republicans showed their true colors last night" and decried "the toxic dysfunction of a Republican House that will do anything to further their special interest agenda, thwart transparency and undermine the public trust."

+Democrats did not immediately comment on whether they would take part in an Ethics Committee review.

-Other opposition to the gutting of the office was swift, and came from some unexpected sources.
+Opposition to the gutting of the office was swift and came from some unexpected sources in addition to Trump.

-Exhibit A: Jack Abramoff, the former lobbyist, who's conviction on influence-peddling charges helped lead to the creation of the OCE, told Politico the Republicans' action was "exactly the opposite of what Congress should be doing."
+Exhibit A: Jack Abramoff, the former lobbyist, whose conviction on influence-peddling charges helped lead to the creation of the OCE, told Politico the Republicans' action was "exactly the opposite of what Congress should be doing."

-Former Congressman Bob Ney, who also served time after being convicted as part of the same scandal, said, "House Republicans should not have done this and also the way they did it without announcing it is not a public policy to be proud of."
+Former Rep. Bob Ney, who also served time after being convicted as part of the same scandal, said, "House Republicans should not have done this and also the way they did it without announcing it is not a public policy to be proud of."

-Judicial Watch, the conservative group that has led efforts to release former Secretary of State Hillary Clinton's e-mails, called the House rules change "shady and corrupt," and a "drive by effort" to eliminate the OCE, and "a poor way for the Republican majority to begin "draining the swamp.'"
+Judicial Watch, the conservative group that has led efforts to release former Secretary of State Hillary Clinton's emails, called the House rules change "shady and corrupt" and a "drive by effort" to eliminate the OCE, as well as "a poor way for the Republican majority to begin 'draining the swamp.' "

-House Speaker Paul Ryan issued a statement saying many members feel that after eight years, the office "is in need of reform."
-Ryan said the office will continue to operate independently and still take complaints from members of the public.
-He said the House Ethics Committee will merely provide oversight of the complaints office but he insisted that the office "is not controlled by the committee."
+House Speaker Paul Ryan had issued a statement saying many members feel that after eight years, the office "is in need of reform."
+Ryan argued the office would continue to operate independently and still take complaints from members of the public.
+He said the House Ethics Committee would merely provide oversight of the complaints office but insisted that the office "is not controlled by the committee."

-The Project on Government Oversight also chimed in, saying ethics watchdogs like the OCE "need to be strengthened and expanded-not taken out back and shot in the middle of the night."
+The Project on Government Oversight also chimed in, saying ethics watchdogs like the OCE "need to be strengthened and expanded — not taken out back and shot in the middle of the night."